 “I need this every summer to show myself and my kids that I am a scientist.
 Only now do I feel like I can call myself a science teacher.
 It used to be so much work to teach – especially using inquiry.
 But now, after this, it makes so much sense.
 Now, I have an easy job and am a better teacher.
 My kids believe me because they see the pictures of me really doing what it is I’m teaching them.
 It’s even now a rare thing to have to write any kid up for bad behavior.
 They don’t want to miss class!
 I guess what I’m saying is that I have been empowered personally and professionally because I now know what science really looks like.
 I’ve done it.
 I think about it all very differently.
 I am a scientist!” -Schoolyard Participant

-The 2023 summer workshop will run from Sunday July 8 – Saturday, July 15.
+The 2024 summer workshop will run for a full week Saturday to Saturday, usually the second week of July.
+The specific date is TBA.
 The workshop will be based at the University of Georgia Marine Institute on Sapelo Island.
 Teachers will divide their time between assisting with research in outdoor settings alongside GCE scientists and graduate students, exploring current on-line data, and discussing the implementation of the information and experiences into their own teaching settings.

 To be contacted for participation in future teacher workshops, please complete the interest form (link below) and email to firstname.lastname@example.org

 For more information, please contact Venetia Butler at email@example.com.